artemgilmanov/api-wiki/docs/responce/codes.md

 201-Created
 - The request has been fulfilled, a new entity has been created
 - Response might contain Location header pointing to the entity
 - The expected status code of POST request

 202-Accepted
 - The request has been accepted ans is pending processing
 -  Processing might not be complete
 - No nitification is given when processing completes
--     usally used for POST, PUT requests
+- Usally used for POST, PUT requests

 204-No Content
 - Request was fulfilled but no content was sent back
 - Schould NOT include body
 - Used mainly when updating large entity

 The 204 No Content vs 200 OK dilemma
 - what schould be returned when a GET returns no entity?
 - 200 with no body, or 204?
 - No agreed upon answer?

 4xx-Client Error
 - The client sent a bad request